NJIT-WIS/project-management-github-activity/README.md

 3. Docker[1]
 #### Things we don't understand
 1. Webpack[1]
-2. Difference between git fetch and pull[1]
+2. Differences between git fetch and pull[1]
 3. This Assignment[1]
 #### Things we want to know next**
 1. Ansible[1]